 For all that, and a lot else, I will have to recommend the reader to toil through Jain’s arduous account!

-Piyush Mathur is Fellow, Indian Institute of Advanced Study, Shimla, India.
+(Reviewed by Piyush Mathur, Fellow, Indian Institute of Advanced Study, Shimla, India.)

 We welcome your comments at email@example.com